yiisoft/yii-debug/README.md

         return $this->requests;
     }

-    // getIndexData gives you short description of the collected data just to decide inspect it deeper or not public function getIndexData(): array
+    // getSummary gives you short description of the collected data just to decide inspect it deeper or not public function getSummary(): array
     {
         return [
-            'app' => [
+            'web' => [
                 'totalRequests' => count($this->requests),
             ],
         ];